 In my first year finding guinea eggs, I stuck them in the incubator and experienced a decent hatch rate.
 I think I hatched out three sets of 15-20 guineas each time.
 Unfortunately, due to circumstances, I could not control, like electricity outages and a broken thermometer, some keets had a chicken foot injury such as curled toes or splayed leg.
 Besides incubation issues, they were raised in a brooder and acted skittishly and scared every time I walked near them, which eventually erupted into a cacophony of warnings to each other.
 Because of the broken thermometer and how cautious one must be with humidity and incubating guinea eggs, I decided to put some eggs under a hen the next year.

 Is a quieter guinea a plus?
 To me, yes.
 To many potential guinea keepers, probably.
 A guinea that screams because the wind ruffled a branch is a guinea that may keep you on your toes, running outside every five minutes to see what is in the yard.
-A hen-raised guinea that sounds the alarm is one you can trust to scream when there is truly a potential threat.
+Hen-raised guineas that sound the alarm are guineas you can trust to scream when there is truly a potential threat.

 I recently decided to add some fresh blood to my guinea line and purchased five from a feed store.
 I gave them to a broody hen, at night, under complete darkness (because some hens can be finicky).
 She took them as her own until they were about six weeks old.
 Even still, as I mentioned earlier, these guineas are quieter, only making a call if they get separated from the others or perceive a threat.

 As an experiment, this past year, I sold some of my hen-raised guineas to a friend.
 They were a couple of months old when they left my farm.
 After she had integrated them into her flock for a few weeks, I asked her how they were doing and if they were constantly screaming.
 She said they were not any noisier than her chickens.